The Hohenzollern monarchy is overthrown. What will become of Germany?

 “And you’re with the Independent Social Democrats?”
 Kathi asked.
 “Yes,” replied Max, “but no, I am not a Bolshevik, I don’t want any Lenin here, for Heaven’s sake no!
 I want peace, reforms and a government that represents all our people, that’s why I support Haase.”

 Kathi also knew Hugo Haase, the chairman of the Independent Social Democrats.
-Jacob, who had been a pacifist since the bloody war of 1866, had deepest sympathies for him.
-Haase, a lawyer, Haase, was a kind man who often defended clients against various politically motivated charges for free.
+Jacob, who had been a pacifist since the bloody war of 1866, had the deepest sympathies for him.
+Haase, a lawyer, was a kind man who often defended clients against various politically motivated charges for free.
 Since the end of 1914, opposition in the SPD faction in the Reichstag against further war loans had been growing and eventually, in January 1917, the SPD had broken apart.
 Those against the war were expelled, among them Hugo Haase, Rosa Luxemburg and Karl Liebknecht.
 On April 7, the expellees founded the Independent Social Democratic Party of Germany, Haase became chairman.

 “I know Ebert has taken on great responsibility,” Max finally said, “may God be with him.
 Many of the Independents are still hoping for cooperation, even reunification with the SPD, and that’s what most people want – unity among the workers’ parties.
 But who says that Ebert won’t join forces with the wrong people?
 Now thousands of our people, voters of the workers’ parties, are out on the road demonstrating in support of the republic, and it seems suspicious to the SPD leaders.
-They slow it down where ever they can.
+They slow it down wherever they can.
 But the old elites must not be the new ones, and I fear that Ebert relies too much on the Kaiser’s generals and state scoundrels.”

 “Now go home,” Max concluded with a crooked smile, “it’s already late, and I do not want anything to happen to you.”